theappbusiness/TABTestKit/README.md

 }
 ```

-> **NOTE**: If you override `preLaunchSetup` or `preTerminationTearDown` and need to do some asynchronous work before launching or terminating the app, you will need to force the tests to wait until the task is complete, by using `XCTWaiter`.
+> **NOTE**: If you override `preLaunchSetup` or `preTerminationTearDown` and need
+to do some asynchronous work before launching or terminating the app, you will
+need to force the tests to wait until the task is complete, by using `XCTWaiter`.

 ### Steps and Scenarios

-A huge part in making your tests human readable so they're approachable by everyone,
+A huge part in making your tests human readable and they're approachable by everyone,
-is to write them as Steps and Scenarios.
+is to write them as [Steps](#steps) and [Scenarios](#scenarios).

-Steps & Scenarios are a core part of what makes TABTestKit great, and you can choose
+Steps & Scenarios are a core part of what makes **TABTestKit** so great, and since
-to just use Steps & Scenarios without the rest of TABTestKit if you prefer.
+the framework is so flexible, you can choose to just use Steps & Scenarios without
+the rest of **TABTestKit**, if you prefer.

 #### Steps